 In the Tribulation, the world will be shocked at the instability of human answers.
 Humanism, not humanitarianism, is the idea that man can get along without God.
 Man can find answers in himself.
 He does not need God.
 “The idea of God is for the feeble-minded and for those who need a crutch to lean upon.
 We know how to control our destiny.
 We know how to solve the world’s problems without God.
 We do not need Jesus Christ to save us from our sins.
 All we need to do is believe in ourselves.”
 Man lulls himself to sleep with these delusions.

-About the time that man comes to a place of complete confidence in himself, a fancied fool’s paradise, then all his ideas for peace and safety come crashing down in complete destruction.
+When man comes to a place of complete confidence in himself, a fancied fool’s paradise, then all his ideas for peace and safety come crashing down in destruction.
 They will face judgment of God and that without escape.